Tilley02/Poker-AI/README.md

 ## Future Development
 * Further optimization and refinement of AI's decision-making capabilities.
 * Exploration of additional machine learning techniques for enhanced performance.
-* Expansion to accommodate multiplayer scenarios and different variants of poker.
+* Expansion for different variants of poker.

-## LicenseThis project is licensed under the [MIT License](LICENSE).